-There were no significant changes in visual monitoring records, embankment stability, or surface water control for 2P and 3PS since the 2020 annual inspection for this facility.
-Throughout the reporting period, tailings from 3PN and waste rock in the 3 Pit Causeway were excavated and transported to co-management facilities within the existing Swift South Spoils.
-The 3PN embankment has been removed as part of the 2021 Swift Pit mining and 3PN tailings removal activities.
+Throughout the reporting period, tailings from 3PN and waste rock in the 3 Pit Causeway were excavated and transported to co-management facilities within the existing Swift South Spoils which was completed in August 2022.
 The integrity of the TSA and containment of the tailings has not been affected, remains stable and is behaving as expected.
-FRO is preparing plans to mine out the tailings in 2P, 3PN, 3PS, and Shandley Pit to facilitate the continued advancement of Swift Pit mining.
+FRO is preparing plans to mine out the tailings in 2P and 3PS to facilitate the continued advancement of Swift Pit mining.